VA Disability Help for Veterans with PTSD

 Fortunately, growing public awareness of PTSD, and mental health in general, has made it easier for veterans seeking compensation for service-related PTSD.
 Previously, PTSD was only recognized as an outcome of combat operations, but that too has changed.
-The VA now acknowledges that non-combat stressors can cause PTSD, if the traumatic event occurred during the veteran’s time of active duty service.
+The VA now acknowledges that non-combat stressors, including Military Sexual Trauma, can cause PTSD.

 Mental health experts also know that it can take a long time, sometimes years, for symptoms of PTSD to show up to the extent that they disrupt a veteran’s basic functioning.
 You may have developed PTSD symptoms long after your time in service, or were afraid to come forward at the time you experienced the trauma — that shouldn’t stop you from seeking benefits.
-If your PTSD symptoms make it difficult for you to work or go about your life normally, you have a good case for disability benefits.
-This article breaks down the process for applying for PTSD benefits and how the VA rating system works.
-But first, let’s take a moment to unpack the difference between trauma and PTSD.
+If your PTSD symptoms make it difficult for you to work, you have a good case for disability benefits.

 How the VA Rates PTSD

 The VA rates PTSD from 0% to 100%, with breaks at 10%, 30%, 50%, and 70%.
 At the low end, a 0% rating meaning you have a diagnosis but few symptoms impacting your work.
-At the high end, a 100% rating meaning you are totally impaired, economically and socially, and a danger to others.
-To ensure you’re getting the maximum benefit amount, you can read more about how the VA rates PTSD in this blog article.
+At the high end, a 70% rating generally means you cannot work and may require help with everyday needs.
+A 100% rating is rare, and is reserved for extreme situations.
+However, with a 70% rating plus Individual Unemployability, you may receive the equivalent of a 100% rating.
+To learn more, read our article on how the VA rates PTSD.

 Veterans with PTSD often consult a lawyer or disability advocate for help.
-If you’ve been diagnosed with PTSD, talk to one of our experienced VA-accredited claims agents about your options.
+If your PTSD claim has been denied, or you feel your rating does not reflect the severity of your condition, talk to one of our VA-accredited claims agents about your options.
 No matter where you are in the United States, you can call (888) 573-7838 for a free initial consultation, or simply complete the online contact form.
-Serving veterans nationwide from New York to Florida to Alaska, our claims agents have the help you need with your veterans disability claim.